WRDD (Ebensburg, Pennsylvania): First sale

-WRDD today

 WRDD was listed with the FCC as being silent on Friday, September 3, 2010, with reasons being technical in nature.
 The tower of WRDD was found in need of repair and was slated to be dismantled due to safety issues.
 The tower was slated to be demolished around Thanksgiving, with a replacement tower to be purchased with a return to the air in the summer of 2011.

 However, the FCC notified Vernal Enterprises in January 2012 that its license was being canceled after the station failed to return to the air by its ordered deadline of October 16, 2011, and no subsequent paperwork was filed by Vernal seeking an extension to its Special Temporary Authority application to remain silent.
 The tower along Tanner Road in Cambria Township was later demolished.